Pancreas Transplantation Clinical Presentation

 Diabetic retinopathy

-Diabetic retinopathy is a ubiquitous finding in patients with diabetes and end-stage renal disease (ESRD).
+Diabetic retinopathy is a frequent finding in patients with diabetes and end-stage renal disease (ESRD).
 Significant vision loss may be observed.
 Also, patients may be overtly blind.
-Blindness is not an absolute contraindication to transplantation because many blind patients lead very independent lives.
-Although rarely a problem, confirm that a patient with significant vision loss has an adequate support system to ensure help with travel and immunosuppressive medications.
+Blindness is not an absolute contraindication to transplantation.
+However, it is essential to confirm that a patient with significant vision loss has an adequate support system to ensure help with travel and immunosuppressive medications.

 Coronary artery disease

-The most important comorbidity to consider in patients with type I diabetes with diabetic nephropathy is coronary artery disease (CAD).
+A significant comorbidity to consider in patients with type I diabetes with diabetic nephropathy is coronary artery disease (CAD).
 Patients with diabetes and ESRD are estimated to carry a nearly 50-fold greater risk of cardiovascular events than the general population.
-This type of patient may have several risk factors in addition to diabetes for development of CAD, including hypertension, hyperlipidemia, and smoking.
-Because of neuropathy associated with diabetes, patients may have asymptomatic myocardial ischemia-induced angina.
-The prevalence of significant (>50% stenosis) CAD in patients with diabetes who are starting treatment for ESRD is estimated to be 45-55%.
+This type of patient may have several risk factors in addition to diabetes for the development of CAD, including hypertension, hyperlipidemia, and smoking.
+They may have asymptomatic myocardial ischemia because of neuropathy associated with diabetes.
+The prevalence of significant (> 50% stenosis) CAD in patients with diabetes who are starting treatment for ESRD is estimated to be 45-55%.
+[18]

 Patients with ESRD and diabetes also experience an increased rate of strokes and transient ischemic attacks.
 Deaths related to cerebral vascular disease are approximately twice as common in patients with diabetes compared to patients without diabetes once ESRD has occurred.
 Patients with diabetes experience strokes more frequently and at a younger age than do age- and gender-matched nondiabetic patients with stroke.